The search for planets outside our Solar System

 |"The tiny signals discovered by HARPS could not have been distinguished from the 'simple noise' by most of today's available spectrographs."

-Michel Mayor, Geneva Observatory, co-discoverer of the first exoplanet around a main-sequence star.
+Michel Mayor, Geneva Observatory, co-discoverer of the first extrasolar planet around a main-sequence star.

 The search for planets outside our Solar System constitutes a key element of what is possibly the most profound question for humanity: is there life elsewhere in the Universe?
-ESO's observatories are equipped with a unique arsenal of instruments for finding, studying and monitoring these so-called 'exoplanets'.
+ESO's observatories are equipped with a unique arsenal of instruments for finding, studying and monitoring these so-called 'exoplanets', or 'extrasolar planets'.